kosmonautdnb/WatSDL/README.md

 NeverBall is actually not meant to be compiled this way, use the above original repositories link to compile it on Windows,MacOS, Linux and alikes.
 I hope the authors don't oppose this DOS compile here.
 NeverBall is done under the **GPLv2 and MIT** license.

-**The timer seems sometimes to be a bit misaligned to the OS file system timer after starting SDL apps.
-I didn't found a workaround for this, yet.
-To be done.**

 This repository lives at:
 https://github.com/kosmonautdnb/WatSDL